-St. Joseph School is a Catholic Independent School and offers classes from Kindergarten through Grade 8.
-All classes also receive instruction in religion, French, computers and music.
+St. Joseph School is a Catholic Independent School that offers a faith based education with excellent academics and small class sizes from Kindergarten through Grade 8 students.
+All classes also receive instruction in Religion, French, Computers, Music and Physical Eduction.
 Learning assistance and enrichment support is available.
 The academic program follows the prescribed BC Ministry of Education curriculum.
 Christian values are emphasized in all courses taught.

 St. Joseph School develops the body, mind and soul (spirit) of our students through excellence in academics, health and faith.